hyprxa/cachex/docs/type_encoders.md

 # Type Encoders
 Cachex can natively encode built in types (int, float, str, dict, list, etc.) when creating a hash.
 However, for custom types, Cachex doesn't know how to produce a stable hash.
-In those case there are two options.
+In those cases there are two options.

 1. Name the unhashable argument with a leading underscore.
 Cachex will ignore this object when producing the input argument hash.
-This option should only be used where it doesn't make sense for an argument to considered part of the hash such as an HTTP or database connection.
+This option should only be used where it doesn't make sense for an argument to be considered part of the hash such as an HTTP or database connection.

 ```python
 from http.client import HTTPSConnection